FEUP-LTW-2024/ltw-project-2024-ltw18g01/README.md

 - [X] Respond to inquiries from buyers regarding their items and add further information if needed.

-- [X] Print shipping forms for items that have been sold.
+- [X] Print shipping forms for items that have been sold. (with real barcode)